MEBZMasondo/MEBZMasondo/README.md

+# About Me
+BSc Computer Science and Information Technology graduate.
-Hi, I am Mondli Masondo (@MEBZMasondo), I am interested in all things computational.
+I am interested in all things computational.
+I love computer technology application to solve problems and add value to humanity.
-I am currently studying Computer Science and Information Technology from the University of KwaZulu Natal.
 How to reach me : mondlime8@gmail.com

 <!---